jorgeav527/data-pipeline/README.md

 ## Project Description

-This pipeline should be built using the appropriate architecture and base technologies.
-Additionally, it must embrace a DevOps culture with continuous integration and continuous delivery (CI/CD).
-The main objective is to clean the data and have an OLAP system in place so that we can start analyzing and visualizing the data to gain insights and make data-driven decisions.

 **What it is?** 💡 To generate insights about Roadr, As soon as the application launches, we need to prepare a data pipeline with Airflow.
 This pipeline should be built using the appropriate architecture and base technologies.
 Additionally, it must embrace a DevOps culture with continuous integration and continuous delivery (CI/CD). **Why did you build this project?** 💡 The main objective is to clean the data and have an OLAP system in place so that we can start analyzing and visualizing the data to gain insights and make data-driven decisions.

 **What was my motivation?** 💡 We require a Data Engineering tool to manage the OLAP system, one that can connect to various cloud services and other tools on a regular basis.
-This is the first stage in transforming the startup into a data-driven company.. **What did you learn?** 💡 "Agile methodologies (SCRUM) and a Git workflow with Jira", "The pipeline was built using the architectures of ETL with Airflow running as a web service", "Data Analytics with simple Notebooks", "Data Lake and Data Warehouse as a Service in Linode Cloud", "Docker for development and production environments", "Unit, Integration, system testting", "CI/CD with Jenkins".
+This is the first stage in transforming the startup into a data-driven company.. **What did you learn?
+(Quality goals)** 💡 "Agile methodologies (SCRUM) and a Git workflow with Jira", "The pipeline was built using the architectures of ETL with Airflow running as a web service", "Data Analytics with simple Notebooks", "Data Lake and Data Warehouse as a Service in Linode Cloud", "Docker for development and production environments", "Unit, Integration, system testting", "CI/CD with Jenkins".

 ## Table of Contents